-Worship at Second is warmly liturgical, focused upon the Word of God and rooting us in a wider tradition.
+Worship at Second is warmly liturgical, focusing upon the Word of God and rooting us in a wider tradition.

-The 8:00 am service is our more casual and intimate service, where we gather around tables right outside the main sanctuary.
-The 10:00 am service is held in our sanctuary, where our robed choir, singing children, and the rich traditions of our faith help us worship our living God.
+10:00 am: This service is held in our sanctuary, where our robed choir, singing children, and the rich traditions of our faith help us worship our living God.

 To learn more about our choir, our rhythm of worship, or other ways your gifts of worship can be used at Second Reformed Church, please contact Gordon Bruns, our Director of Music and Worship.